phildehovre/second-assignment/readme.md

 ### How?

+I have have recently taken a keen interest in applications that help improving mental and physical health, not simply by monitoring the user's physical activity, but by giving the users a 30,000ft view of their situation.
+This is based on the concept of motivational interviewing techinques (or, "MI").

+> “Motivational interviewing is a person-centered counseling style for addressing the common problem of ambivalence about change.”
+> —Miller & Rollnick, 2013, p.
+21

 The user is initally given a series of questions to establish their profile and determine what kind of issues they are facing or set of habits they want to monitor.
 (Disclaimer: For the time being, the questions that currently appear on the website are placeholders for the initial line of questionning and are neither dynamic nor recorded on a sever).